alexandra-simeonova/drafts/authorization-docu.md

 }
 ```

-## Implement a Custom Authentication Provider
+## Implement a custom authorization provider

-You can write your own authentication provider that meets your requirements.
+You can write your own authorization provider that meets your requirements.

 [oAuth2ImplicitGrant.js](../core/src/providers/auth/oAuth2ImplicitGrant.js) is a good starting point if you don't use an external authentication library.

-After authorization is successful on the auth provider's side it redirects back to `Luigi callback.html` **redirect_uri**.
+After authorization is successful on the auth provider's side, it redirects back to `Luigi callback.html` **redirect_uri**.
 The auth provider verifies the authentication data, saves it in  **localStorage** for Luigi, and redirects to the Luigi main page.

 [openIdConnect.js](../core/src/providers/auth/openIdConnect.js) lazy loads the official `oidc-client` library and is a good starting point if you also depend on external authentication libraries.

 Make sure to set the following data in your Authentication Provider implementation, so that it is used after successful authentication.

 ```javascript
 const data = {
   accessToken: hashParams['access_token'],